Tourism in Perth: Perth city

 Barracks Arch is the last remaining of The Barracks, originally built in 1866 to house the Enrolled Pensioner Force.
 That military unit was formed from the guards who came on convict ships.
 The Barracks was demolished in the 1960s to allow for the construction of the Mitchell Freeway immediately west of the arch.
 The arch was retained after public outcry despite the original intention to remove it as an obstruction to the view of Parliament House.

 The Perth Town Hall, situated on the corner of Hay and Barrack streets, is the only town hall in Australia to be built by convicts, between 1868 and 1870.
 For many decades in the 20th century, shops were built into the sides of the ground floor, but the Town Hall was restored in the late 1990s, including the repair if the interior hall and the gothic arches at its base.

 The Cathedral Square precinct includes the eponymous St George's Cathedral, Cadogan Song School, The Deanery, Burt Memorial Hall, Church House (containing the Anglican Diocese of Perth), City of Perth Library, the State Administrative Tribunal and the Public Trustee Building.

 The Perth Mint is Australia's oldest operating mint, established in 1899 to mint gold sovereigns for the British Empire.
 The Mint remained under the jurisdiction of Britain until 1 July 1970, when it became a statutory authority of the Government of Western Australia.
-The Mint continues to service the gold industry, as well as manufacturing most of Australia's legal tender precious metal coins and many coin related numismatic items for investors and coin collectors.
+It continues to service the gold industry, as well as manufacturing most of Australia's legal tender precious metal coins and many coin related numismatic items for investors and coin collectors.